From Victoria Peak’s panoramic views to the Po Lin Monastery’s 34-meter-tall Tian Tan Buddha statue, Hong Kong is stunning.

 While Hong Kong’s cost of living can be a factor for global talent interested in remote work, it’s balanced by a world-class infrastructure, a dynamic international community, and easily accessible natural attractions.

-Employ Global Talent in Hong Kong with Remofirst
+Employ Global Talent in Hong Kong with RemoFirst

-As an Employer of Record (EOR), Remofirst empowers companies to hire talent in over 180 countries, including Hong Kong, without the need to establish a local entity.
+As an Employer of Record (EOR), RemoFirst empowers companies to hire talent in over 180 countries, including Hong Kong, without the need to establish a local entity.

 An EOR can handle all the complexities of employing remote talent internationally, from onboarding and payroll to compliance with local labor laws and tax regulations.